cjdbarlow/Part-One/work_of_breathing.md

   * Lung elastic recoil
   * Surface tension of alveoli
 * **Resistive work**
 About 35% of total work, and is lost as heat.
-Energy required to overcome frictional forces:
+This is due to the energy required to overcome frictional forces:
   * Between tissues
     * Increased with increased interstitial lung tissue
   * Between gas molecules